We can offer help to prevent and relieve homelessness.

 All households placed into interim accommodation must abide by the tenancy conditions and/or rules of the landlord.
-If you are asked to leave the interim accommodation, the council may not have a further duty to provide you with any more interim accommodation.
+If you are asked to leave the interim accommodation, we may not have a further duty to provide you with any more interim accommodation.

-If you are not eligible for housing benefit, you may be required to pay a contribution towards the cost of your stay.
+You will have to claim Housing Benefit and pay a contribution towards the cost of your stay.

-If you find yourself homeless because of an emergency situation, outside of office hours or at the weekend, please call Derbyshire County Council for advice and assistance.
-They will pass you through to the out of hour’s service if they cannot assist you directly.
+If you find yourself homeless because of an emergency situation, outside of office hours call Derbyshire County Council for advice and assistance.
+They will pass you through to the out of hours service if they cannot help you directly.

 Telephone 01629 533190.

 Getting help and finding out more